Radio You Need To Know

 You may request an accessible document version or hard copy of the PDFs above by contacting Gary Sexton.

-LOCAL CONTENT AND SERVICES REPORT TO CPB FY2022
+LOCAL CONTENT AND SERVICES REPORT TO CPB FY2023

 Describe your overall goals and approach to address identified community issues, needs, and interests through your station’s vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.

 WYSU-FM’s primary goal, that shapes all other goals, is to be a community leader that supports the fine and performing arts and educational resources that Youngstown State University and the region have to offer.
-WYSU addresses this goal by maintaining locally-hosted classical music programming; providing a public community calendar; sponsoring and organizing lectures and concerts; producing local programs related to the well-being of the community – Doing Good interviews, community issues interviews -- and also providing opportunities for citizen commentaries.
+WYSU addresses this goal by maintaining locally-hosted classical music programming; providing a robust public community calendar; sponsoring and organizing lectures and concerts; producing local programs related to the well-being of the community – Doing Good interviews, community issues interviews -- and also providing opportunities for citizen commentaries.
 WYSU offers informational resources on its website for state and national political events.
-The station also has established partnerships with local news organizations to provide local news headlines on air throughout the day, and post local stories on the website.
-In addition, WYSU provides unique student training opportunities as librarians, audio assistant, assistant engineer, production assistants, and more.
-Everything WYSU does is with a focus on promoting life-long learning opportunities for our audience.
+The station also has established partnerships with local and regional news organizations to provide local and state news headlines on air throughout the day and post local stories on the website.
+In addition, WYSU provides unique student training opportunities as librarians, audio assistants, assistant engineers, production assistants, development assistants, and more.
+Everything WYSU does is with a focus on promoting life-long learning opportunities for the audience and for all constituents.

 WYSU also shares the mission of its licensee, Youngstown State University, and the following goals drawn from that mission also inform everything WYSU does.